LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_KokkosDense.rst

    .. cpp:function:: sunindextype rows()

-      Get the number of rows in the block diagonal matrix i.e., ``extent(0) * extent(1)``.
+      Get the number of rows in the block-diagonal matrix i.e., ``extent(0) * extent(1)``.

    .. cpp:function:: sunindextype cols()

-      Get the number of columns in the block diagonal matrix i.e., ``extent(0) * extent(2)``.
+      Get the number of columns in the block-diagonal matrix i.e., ``extent(0) * extent(2)``.

    .. cpp:function:: operator SUNMatrix() override